Title: The Bench That Waits

 El Cuerpo Recuerda Cómo Moverse / The Body Remembers How to Move

 I have been a swimmer, a triathlete, a woman who pushed her body through marathons and triathlons.
 Movement has always been part of who I am.
 But somewhere in the last few months, I stopped.
-The demands of work, the weight of caregiving, the creeping exhaustion that made even small exertions feel impossible: these accumulated until I no longer recognized myself as someone who moved.
+The demands of work, the weight of caregiving, the creeping exhaustion that made even small exertions feel impossible: these accumulated until I no longer recognised myself as someone who moved.
 I became sedentary.
 I became still in all the wrong ways.

 Walking the malecón this morning, I felt my body remember.
 The swing of arms, the push of feet against pavement, the rhythm of breath deepening with exertion.
 It was gentle, nothing like the intensity of training, but it was movement.
 It was my body doing what bodies are designed to do: carrying us through the world, encountering terrain, responding to the demands of gravity, distance, and time.